carsonmcdonald/WebP-iOS-example/README.md

 WebP iOS Example
 ============================

-A simple example of using [libwebp](http://code.google.com/speed/webp/) in iOS.
+A simple example of using [libwebp](https://developers.google.com/speed/webp/) in iOS.

 ## REQUIREMENTS

 Before you can compile the example application you will need to build the WebP framework for iOS.
-To do that run the build.sh file in the libwebp-build directory after downloading the latest libwebp archive.
-You can download the latest archive from the following URL: http://code.google.com/speed/webp/download.html
+To do that run the build.sh file in the libwebp-build directory after downloading the latest libwebp source archive.
+You can download the latest archive from the following URL: https://developers.google.com/speed/webp/download

 The framework build will produce a single framework that will work for the simulator, iPhone and iPad devices.
 To use it just add it to your project.